totto-ro/objectMaster_PartOneAndTwo/README.md

-# Object Master: Part One And Part Two
+# Object Master: Part One and Part Two

 Objectives: